culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 ## Spherical panorama photographs

-These are special photographs of a full spherical representation of their shooting point.
+These are special photographs of a full spherical view of their shooting point.

 This is usually a processed photo, also known as a photosphere or simply spherical panorama.
 It is an image that offers a complete 360-degree view of a scene in every direction.
 With special interactive viewers is it possible to explore the image as if we were standing right in the middle of it, experiencing the entire surroundings by simply dragging the image or tilting their device[^1].